Are you thinking of building a remote startup? Maybe you want to adopt remote work at your current company?

 As a remote startup, you should consider adding a remote work monitoring software like Workpuls to help you keep track of what your remote employees are doing at work.

-Just remember that tools and software are only useful if the workflow they support is adequate.
+Just remember that remote workers time tracking tool and any other software are only useful if the workflow they support is adequate.
 It would be best if you had processes and protocols already in place before opening your virtual office doors.

 Your workflow and procedures need to be familiar to all your employees, which is why you should post them as a section somewhere in your virtual office.
 Be specific about all workflows and tools that you are going to use, especially if you will be using a remote work monitoring tool.

 For remote employees, you have to expect a certain level of personal accountability, as only those who can be held responsible for their work can be successful at working remotely.

 Many remote startup founders, especially those doing it for the first time, do not trust their employees.
 Usually, when there is a lack of trust, there is also a desire for micromanagement.
 And micromanagement can destroy your startup even before it takes off.

 While to you, it may sound okay to monitor and personally manage every employee, you will quickly lose a sense of the bigger picture and annoy your employees by trying to control them.
 Even if you decide to use a remote work monitoring tool, be mindful about the way you’re using it, and don’t put pressure on people who’ve spent 5 minutes of their days on Facebook.

 Instead, focus on adequately delegating your tasks, learn to let go of perfectionism in favor of completing the task at hand, and talk to your employees about how they would like you to manage them.

 If you want your remote startup to be successful, you need to set goals.
 If you do not, you will lack direction and focus and most likely end up going in circles.